VA Math: Combined Ratings

 95% 100%

-When bilateral factor calculations cause rounding down from 95% to 94%, VA may exclude the bilateral factor to achieve 100% total rating.
+If bilateral factors cause the combined rating to round down from 95% to 94%, the VA may disable the bilateral factor calculation to achieve 100%.

 50% + 50% 75% 80%